masfaraud/design3d/CONTRIBUTING.md

 - non-respect of PEP8
 - no CHANGELOG.md edit

-Correct the CI errors to get approval from volmdlr team!
+Correct the CI errors to get approval from design3d team!

 ## I Have a Question